Linux Interview Questions

 2. Shell: It acts as an interface between the user and the Kernel.

 3. GUI: It stands for Graphic User Interface, which is another way for the user to interact with the system.
-But it is unlike images, buttons, text boxes for interaction.
+But it is unlike images, buttons, and text boxes for interaction.

 4. System Utilities: These are the software functions that allow users to manage the computer.